xpmethod/xpmethod.github.io/_posts/events/2017-08-30-IndoGhuria.md

 * Department of History

 ## Schedule
-* August 30: Presentation of papers
+* August 30: Presentation of papers.
+Each **speaker** will present for 15 minutes.
+The (disscusants) will formally open remarks with some brief comments and guiding questions.
+They will also moderate the sessions.
+Each conversation will last 45 minutes.
   * 9:30 Breakfast & Coffee- Introductions
   * 10:00 **Manan Ahmed** (Martina Rugiadi)
   * 10:45-11:00 Break